getaclue/getaclue.github.io/about.md

 - life-long interest in software engineering discipline
 - [resume](https://getaclue.github.io/files/Alex_Kluew_Resume_2017.pdf)

+## Technology I am familiar with:

+I am always learning and experimenting on my own time.
+My computer science foundation, coupled with software engineering training, allows me to jump into any code base and any language.

+- computer science foundation using Java and C
+- familiar with Ruby (Ruby on Rails, Sinatra)
+- familiar with Javascript (React, React Native, Ember, ES2016, ES2017, and ES2018)
+  - familiar with jQuery [but I prefer to use Javascript](http://youmightnotneedjquery.com/) nowadays
+- familiar with HTML
+- familiar with CSS/SASS/Less
+- familiar with multi-language and accessibility compliance
+- familiar with cross-platform development
+- familiar with cross-browser development
+- familiar with continuous deployment (codeship, travis, jenkins)
+- familiar in \*nix environments
+- competent in Swift
+  - able to work with Objective-C
+- new in iOS development (since November 2017)
+- new in OS X development (since April 2018)

+I am open to learning new technology.

 ## Long about me:

 Hello, friend.
 Alex here.
 I am a software engineering graduate living in Toronto, Canada.
 I graduated magna cum laude from [University of Ottawa](https://www.uottawa.ca/en).
 I mention this because it means a lot to me.
 I was afraid of the challenges that come with completing an engineering degree curriculum.
 It took a lot of effort and hard work.